omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 has to list the supported wizards in the supportedWizardTypes property file entry.
 Values are:

+   project
+   simulation
    nedfile
-   project
-   TODO
-   TODO
-   ...
+   inifile
+   msgfile
+   simplemodule
+   compoundmodule
+   network
+   wizard

+A possible setting in the template.properties file is: supportedWizardTypes = project, simulation, nedfile, network

-In turn, the wizard will set the wizardType template variable when it executes, so template code can check (using <#if>) under which wizard it runs, and act accordingly.
+In turn, the wizard will set the wizardType template variable when it executes, so template code can check under which wizard it runs (using <#if>..</#if>), and act accordingly.

-Specific wizard dialogs will also define extra variables for use in the templates.
-These variables are:
+Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard types that create a single file will put the newFileName variable into the context.

-  nedfile:
-    TODO
-    TODO
-  project:
-    TODO
-    TODO
+In the next sections we describe the individual wizard types.

+"project"

+Presented in the "New OMNeT++ Project" dialog.
+Extra variables: nedPackageName withCplusplusSupport

+"simulation"
+"nedfile"
+"inifile"
+"msgfile"
+"simplemodule"
+"compoundmodule"
+"network"

+"wizard"

+TODO show how to write templates that are suitable for more than one wizard.

 USING CUSTOM WIDGET CLASSES